OpenAngelArena/oaa/docs/tourney/glossary.md

 [< Table of Contents][0]

-Bracket -

-Execution Period -
+Bracket - A tree diagram for the rounds of a tournament with teams paired using the Seeding Order.

 Official Teams - There should be a number of official teams equal to a power of 2: 4, 8, 16, 32, 64, or 128 by the deadline.